Thursday, 19 December 2024

 ByteDance’s gaming struggles raise questions about the effectiveness of its data-driven approach, which propelled TikTok to global success.
 Unlike the immediate engagement of short video apps, successful video often require a longer and more patient development process.
 Tencent and NetEase, ByteDance’s rivals, have increasingly focused on games with longer development cycles.

 The lack of a major hit or commercial success has led ByteDance to reevaluate Nuverse’s role as a key revenue source.
-ByteDance, still a private company partly due to U.S.- tensions, must now reassess its strategies in the gaming sector.
+ByteDance, still a private company partly due to U.S.-China tensions, must now reassess its strategies in the gaming sector.

 Broader implications for the Chinese internet industry